-Tip: I have found that regular broom handles have the same thread and will work, rather than having to buy a specialized “sanding pole.”
-After all, who needs yet another pole floating around their garage?
+Tip: Regular broom handles have the same thread and will work rather than having to buy a specialized “sanding pole.”

 The sanding sheets come in two types, both of which you will need: coarse fiberglass mesh with open holes, and sheets that look just like ordinary sandpaper.
 The fiberglass mesh allows the drywall dust to pass through so that you do not cake up the sanding surface....
 The sandpaper type of sheet is necessary for finer sanding.
 It takes much longer for the drywall dust to cake on this fine surface, and it is possible to occasionally clean it with a whisk broom.Continue to 7 of 10 below.

 07 of 10

 Drywall Sanding Sponge, Abrasive and Non-Abrasive

 A sanding sponge oddly enough looks like one of those kitchen scrubbers for pots and pans.
 Yet it has a very abrasive surface on one side, and a smoother surface on the other side.
 Do not rely on the sanding sponge for all of your sanding purposes; it is just for touchups.

 The other type of sanding sponge is, literally, a sponge.
 It has no coarse surface.
-It is a large sponge that is specific for dry walling purposes (though in a pinch you can use an ordinary kitchen sponge) and is used for wet... sanding.
+It is a large sponge that is specific for dry-walling purposes and is used for wet sanding.

 08 of 10

 No longer do drywall installers use drywall nails: specialized screws are the drywall fastener of choice today.

 Drywall screws come in either coarse-thread or fine-thread varieties.
 Coarse-thread screws draw effortlessly into the wood, and in fact are so useful that you will find yourself using them for other home improvement projects.

 The 5/8 inch screw tends to be the most practical length for all drywall projects.
 Fine thread screws are used for metal framing; coarse thread for wood studs.Continue to 9 of 10 below.

 09 of 10